abdulqadirmsingi/abdulqadirmsingi/README.md

 🚀 Join me as I explore the ever-evolving landscape of technology and work towards becoming a skilled problem-solving developer.
 Let's connect and collaborate on exciting projects!

-📫 Feel free to reach out to me via email @qadirmsingi007@gmail.com or connect with me on LinkedIn www.linkedin.com/in/abdulqadir-msingi-3b1655276.
-I'm always up for discussions, collaborations, and sharing knowledge.
+📫 Feel free to reach out to me via email @qadirmsingi007@gmail.com or visit my X account https://x.com/qadirrmsingi?s=11 I'm always up for discussions, collaborations, and sharing knowledge.

 Let's code, solve problems and bring solutions!